josemaia/book-summaries/phoenix-project/summaries.md

   - Steve proposes she have a meeting with Chris and Bill to try and figure this out, and she eventually agrees but mentions that some of the shareholders are thinking about splitting up the company
 - Erik identifies the biggest problem with Phoenix being the long feedback loops and huge WIP
   - Work needs to go forward - when it goes backward that's always waste.
 How can IT create a flow like that?
-- In order to achieve the goals of Phoenix without slowing it down further, they decide to break of a samall squad to work on the most critical features to help hit revenue goals
+- In order to achieve the goals of Phoenix without slowing it down further, they decide to break of a small squad to work on the most critical features to help hit revenue goals
   - "We need to focus on generating good customer recommendations and enable Marketing to create promotions to sell profitable products that we have in inventory"

 ## Chapter 30

-- As part of the Second Way, Erik challenges Bill to create a feedback loop that goes all the way back to product definiiton/design
+- As part of the Second Way, Erik challenges Bill to create a feedback loop that goes all the way back to product definition/design
   - He gives some examples of optimizing things in the context of the plant
   - He challenges Bill to move up to ten deploys a day!
 - "until code is in production, no value is actually being generated, because it’s merely WIP stuck in the system."
-- Brent has to be leading the process to create a proper deplyoment pipeline, in order to get humans out of the deployment process
+- Brent has to be leading the process to create a proper deployment pipeline, in order to get humans out of the deployment process